Lidocaine

 Clinical Particulars

-Lidocaine is an amide local anaesthetic and antiarrhythmic.
-Lidocaine is used commonly as a local anesthetic and for acute treatment of ventricular arrhythmias (PubChem, 2024).
+Lidocaine is an amide local anaesthetic and antiarrhythmic commonly used as a local anesthetic and occasionally used for acute treatment of ventricular arrhythmias (PubChem, 2024).

 Mechanism of Action